Lantus SoloStar, 100 iu/ml 3 ml cartridges in syringe pens 5 pcs

 Overdose

-Insulin overdose can lead to severe and sometimes prolonged hypoglycemia, threatening the life of the patient.
+An overdose of insulin can lead to severe and sometimes prolonged hypoglycemia, which threatens the patient’s life.

-Treatment: Episodes of moderate hypoglycemia are usually controlled by oral administration of rapidly digestible carbohydrates.
-It may be necessary to change the dosing regimen of the drug, diet, or physical activity.
+Treatment: Episodes of mild hypoglycemia are usually controlled by ingestion of rapidly digestible carbohydrates.
+It may be necessary to change the drug dosage regimen, diet, or physical activity.

-Episodes of more severe hypoglycemia manifested by coma, seizures or neurological disorders require intravenous or intravenous glucagon administration and intravenous injection of concentrated dextrose (glucose) solution.
-Prolonged carbohydrate administration and monitoring by a specialist may be necessary, since after visible clinical improvement, a relapse of hypoglycemia is possible.
+Episodes of more severe hypoglycemia, manifested by coma, seizures or neurological disorders, require intramuscular or subcutaneous administration of glucagon, as well as intravenous administration of a concentrated solution of dextrose (glucose).
+Long-term intake of carbohydrates and specialist supervision may be required, because After visible clinical improvement, relapse of hypoglycemia is possible.

 ---|---|